Dynamic Monopoly Pricing With Multiple Varieties: Trading Up

-Our analysis highlights that the pricing dynamics in a broad class of monopoly pricing problems depend on whether or not the monopoly outcome in the static game leaves trading-up opportunities to the seller.
-If the monopoly outcome leaves no trading-up opportunities, then the seller does not face a commitment problem and the profit-maximizing solution is to implement the repeated static monopoly outcome irrespective of commitment ability.
-Instead, if there are trading-up opportunities at the static monopoly outcome, then the monopolist will lower prices to trade up consumers over time, and a zero-profit lower bound applies in some settings, but not in general.
-Our analysis extends the essence of Coase's insight to the pricing of non-durable varieties: pricing dynamics emerge whenever the seller has an incentive to switch consumers to a higher-valued consumption option.
+Our analysis highlights that, for a broad class of dynamic monopoly pricing problems, the pricing dynamics depend on whether the monopoly outcome in the (properly defined) static game leaves trading-up opportunities to the seller.
+If the monopoly outcome in the static game leaves no trading-up opportunities, then the seller does not face a commitment problem and can implement the repeated static monopoly outcome.
+Instead, if there are trading-up opportunities in the static monopoly outcome, then the seller lowers prices to trade up the consumer to higher-valued consumption options, and a zero-profit lower bound applies in some settings, but not in general.
+Our analysis suggests that the essence of Coase's insight generalizes to the pricing of multiple non-durable varieties: pricing dynamics emerge whenever the seller has an incentive to switch the consumer to higher-valued consumption options.

-We discuss various implications of our analysis, paying particular attention to settings with two rental or mixed varieties.
-For instance, the prices of two rental varieties will eventually equalize if the lowest values in the support are the same.
-Also, the seller of two mixed varieties will be able to obtain a strictly positive profit if there are consumers who prefer the rental to the durable variety.
-The latter implication extends \cite{NavaShiraldi2019}'s insight for two durable varieties---intra-temporal price discrimination can partially make up for the loss of market power due to inter-temporal price discrimination and shield the seller from zero profits---to settings in which the seller can exhaust all trading-up opportunities at once while achieving positive profits.
-Finally, we show how our insights translate to settings in which one variety may only be indirectly accessible to consumers via another state (``transitional games'').